LaunchCodeEducation/linux/content/bash-scripting/walkthrough/loops/index.md

 ## Looping with Bash

-Similar to other programming languages like Java, JavaScript, and python you are also able to write `for` loops in bash:
+Similar to other programming languages like Java, JavaScript, and Python you are also able to write `for` loops in bash:

 {{< tabs >}}
 {{% tab name="Bash" %}}